How is your emotional eating and the holidays going this year?

 “I feel so ill.
 Why do I do this?”

 First off – rules and deprivation won’t work.
 You’ll either be breaking your rules and feel like crap… or not breaking your rules and feeling like crap.
 So, get your ‘moderation’ on and follow some of these tips for a happy, balanced relationship with food these holidays.

-- Keep moving.
 Yes, it’s cold in some place.
 Yes, your schedule will be disrupted by family visits, late night parties, and even by travel.
 But, brainstorm some exercises you love AND that can fit around a crazy shifting schedule.
-So, exercises classes are probably out, but walks, at-home yoga videos, dancing, and actively playing with kids are all great ways to keep moving.
+So, exercises classes might be out, but walks, at-home yoga videos, dancing, and actively playing with kids are all great ways to keep moving.
 Why do this?
-Mindful, joyful movement really helps you connect with your body, and process you emotions – making everything easier and clearer.
+Mindful, joyful movement really helps you connect with your body, and process your emotions – making everything easier and clearer.

-- Enjoy it!
-What ever you do chose to eat, try to do it with a focus on pleasure, relaxation, and love.
+Sometimes, in all the stress, it’s easy to forget to enjoy yourself.
+Whatever you do choose to eat, try to do it with a focus on pleasure, relaxation, and love.

 Let’s tie it up with a ribbon…

 It’s the holiday season.
 We all want to feel good, look good, and be good – sometimes desperately.
 So, it’s imperative that you come at this from a place of kindness, love, and warmth.
 You want to feel filled up, loved up, and revved up to rock your holidays – and no one ever got those things from guilt, shame, or restriction.